-The purpose of these procedures is (1) to provide all members of the ASU community with a process for investigating these policy violations, and (2) to provide assistance and guidance to the Title IX Coordinator and the ASU Office of Equity and Inclusion in carrying out its responsibilities in administering and enforcing Arizona Board of Regents and ASU policies.
+The purpose of these procedures is (1) to provide all members of the ASU community with a process for investigating these policy violations, and (2) to provide assistance and guidance to the Title IX Coordinator and the ASU Office of University Rights and Responsibilities in carrying out its responsibilities in administering and enforcing Arizona Board of Regents and ASU policies.
 The University may, from time to time, amend these procedures as necessary.

 A. Reporting of Violations

 - Reports alleging sexual harassment, discrimination, and retaliation by employees may be made to any employee within the university.
-All employees, unless precluded by law, are required to immediately disclose any allegation of sexual harassment to the ASU Office of Equity and Inclusion or the Title IX Coordinator/Deputy Title IX Coordinators.
+All employees, unless precluded by law, are required to immediately disclose any allegation of sexual harassment to the ASU Office of University Rights and Responsibilities or the Title IX Coordinator/Deputy Title IX Coordinators.
 Reports alleging sexual harassment by students may be made to any employee within the university.
-All employees, unless precluded by law, are required to immediately disclose any allegation of sexual harassment by a student to the Office of Student Rights and Responsibility who will coordinate with the Title IX Coordinator/Deputy Title IX Coordinators.
+All employees, unless precluded by law, are required to immediately disclose any allegation of sexual harassment by a student to the Office of Student Rights and Responsibilities who will coordinate with the Title IX Coordinator/Deputy Title IX Coordinators.

 - The Title IX Coordinator shall make a determination on a request for confidentiality, pursuant to ACD 401, within 3 business days of the request.

 - All other reports of violations of ACD 401 may be made to any manager, supervisor, or other administrator.
-If the person to whom a violation of ACD 401 normally would be reported is the individual accused of any conduct prohibited under ACD 401, reports may be made to another manager, supervisor, or administrator or the Office of Equity and Inclusion.
-Managers, supervisors, and administrators shall promptly notify the Office of Equity and Inclusion when a report is received.
+If the person to whom a violation of ACD 401 normally would be reported is the individual accused of any conduct prohibited under ACD 401, reports may be made to another manager, supervisor, or administrator or the Office of University Rights and Responsibilities.
+Managers, supervisors, and administrators shall promptly notify the Office of University Rights and Responsibilities when a report is received.
 If a student is alleged to have violated ACD 401, a report shall be promptly made to the Office of Student Rights and Responsibilities by the person to whom the report is made.

 - All reports should be made as soon as possible after the alleged violation.
 Prompt reporting enables the University to investigate the facts, determine the issues and provide an appropriate remedy or action.
-The ability of the Office of Equity and Inclusion and Title IX Coordinator to investigate complaints could be impacted (e.g. availability of witnesses, preservation of evidence) if a complaint is not filed promptly.
+The ability of the Office of University Rights and Responsibilities and Title IX Coordinator to investigate complaints could be impacted (e.g. availability of witnesses, preservation of evidence) if a complaint is not filed promptly.

 - Employee relations or collegiality issues shall be addressed through normal supervisory channels and applicable policies.